IonBurlacu/Automation/README.md

 # Automation
-*Automation tests donne with WebDriverIO, using chromeDriver tool, on emag.ro website.Tests were written using VisualStudio Code.*
+*Automation tests donne with WebDriverIO, using chromeDriver tool.
+Website tested was www.emag.ro.*
 ## Tests done :
 ### 1. The page title
 #### *The page should display the correct title.*